Canada’s men’s soccer coach is an American. He’s ‘ashamed’ of Trump’s call for Canada to be the 51st state

 The 51-year-old Marsch, born in Wisconsin, played 14 seasons in Major League Soccer and has coached Canada since 2024.

-“Unlike the disrespectful and often hate-fueled rhetoric in the US, Canada values fairness and unity.
+“Unlike the polarized, disrespectful and often hate-fueled climate in the US, Canada values fairness and unity.
 It’s a place – that I’ve learned as the national team coach – where people believe that their differences make them stronger,” Marsch said.

 “For me, right now, I couldn’t be prouder to be the Canadian national team head coach and I found a place that embodies the ideals and morals of not just what football is but what life is – that’s integrity, respect, and the belief that good people can do great things together,” Marsch said.

-“If I have one message to Trump it’s lay off the ridiculous rhetoric of Canada being the 51st state.
-As an American I’m ashamed of the arrogance and disregard we’ve shown one of our historic oldest, strongest and most loyal allies.”
+“If I have one message to our president, it’s lay off the ridiculous rhetoric about Canada being the 51st state.
+As an American, I’m ashamed of the arrogance and disregard that we’ve shown one of our historically oldest, strongest and most loyal allies.”

+Following the press conference, CNN’s Don Riddell spoke to Marsch, who said he was “prepared” to speak out on the rhetoric.

+“Everything in the US is politically charged but for me, this is about decency, about respecting neighbors, about respecting relationships, Marsch said to CNN.

 The political tensions between the United States and Canada have boiled over into the sports world in the last month.
 After Canadian fans booed the US national anthem during NBA and NHL games, the friction came to a boiling point at this month’s 4 Nations Face-Off tournament.